kawilliams/kawilliams.github.io/teaching/hci/design-sprints/another-world.md

 ## Deliverables

-* As always: Your group's design reflection as a blog post. **You WILL need a demo video.**
+* As always: Your group's design reflection as a blog post on Medium. **You WILL need a demo video.** Follow the guidelines in the [Design Doc](/teaching/hci/design-doc) explanation
 * Your VR experience should be publicly accessible so that others can visit it. **Include this link in your design doc.** It’s fine if this is a link from Glitch (which is probably the easiest place to develop your work).
 * Post the link of each blog post along with the names of your group members on our Slack channel for `#group_design_projects` **and** one group member should submit the link on Moodle.